 "Month" shall mean the period beginning on the first Day of a calendar month and ending on the first Day of the next succeeding calendar month.

-"Owner's Daily Deliverability of Gas" means the Gas which is physically capable of being produced by Owner n accordance with applicable law, rule or order from wells completed within the Reserve Commitment Area, subject only to Owner's Reservations.
+"Owner's Daily Deliverability of Gas" means the Gas which is physically capable of being produced by Owner in accordance with applicable law, rule or order from wells completed within the Reserve Commitment Area, subject only to Owner's Reservations.

 "Owner's Interest" means the interests owned or controlled by Owner set forth in Exhibit "A" in and to the Subject Leases (which if not stated in Exhibit "A" shall be deemed an 100 percent working interest), and any and all additional right, title, interest or claim of every kind and character of Owner in the Subject Leases, the Reserve Commitment Area shown on Exhibit "A," and the production therefrom, together with any pool, communized area or unit, and all interests in any wells, whether now existing or drilled hereafter, on or completed within any such Subject Lease, or within any such pool, communized area or unit, including those described in Exhibit "A," even though Owner's Interest may be incorrectly or incompletely stated, all as the same shall be enlarged by the discharge of any burdens or by the removal of any charges or encumbrances to which any of same may be subject as of the Effective Date, and any and all replacements, renewals and extensions or amendments of any of the same.